 2.3.1 General.
 Geotextiles can be used successfully in pavement rehabilitation projects.
 Conditions that are compatible for the pavement applications of geotextiles are AC pavements that may have transverse and longitudinal cracks but are relatively smooth and structurally sound, and PCC pavements that have minimum slab movement.
-The geographic location and climate of the project site have an important part in determining whether or not geotextiles can be successfully used in pavement that little of the project site have an important geducing and retarding reflective cracking in mild and dry climates when temperature and moisture changes are less likely to contribute to movement of the underlying pavement; whereas, geotextiles in cold climates have not been as successful.
+The geographic location and climate of the project site have an important part in determining whether or not geotextiles can be successfully used in pavement rehabilitation.
+Geotextiles have been successful in reducing and retarding reflective cracking in mild and dry climates when temperature and moisture changes are less likely to contribute to movement of the underlying pavement; whereas, geotextiles in cold climates have not been as successful

+PAVEMENT APPLICATIONS

+Paved Surface Rehabilitation

 Reflective Crack Treatment for Pavements